 Once some of the current lockdown measures will be lifted (on a certain extent) in the coming weeks, we will enter the experiment phase.
 People start looking forward, instead of backward.
 Society is moving towards the new normal.
 Plans are being made on how to safely start up activities in different industries, prioritizing vital professions and rethinking other businesses and sectors.
 Apart from the fact that we are now facing an economic depression, with huge impacts of its own, we are regaining some grip on the near future.

-Four factors to consider when deciding on doing research in these “Corona times”
+Four factors to consider when deciding on the timing for your research projects in these “Corona times”

 From the societal and individual movements along the Change Curve we can derive four factors to consider with regard to the planning and execution of research projects.
 Do note that we do not question the fact whether or not you will be able to find enough respondents to participate in your study; or whether or not people will feel bothered by a research invitation during the Corona crisis.
 You probably will find enough respondents and there will be people who perceive a questionnaire as a welcome distraction from other issues.
 What we are trying to show is how the crisis can impact the relevance and usability of your results and how you can possibly control for these effects.